denisflorin1202/OverTheWire/bandit/level22-level23.md

 ## Task

-Another program is being executed automatically using `cron`.
+A program is running automatically at regular intervals using `cron`, the time-based job scheduler.

-The goal was to inspect the cron configuration for `bandit23`, understand how the script generates the name of a file in `/tmp`, and locate the password for the next level.
+The goal is to inspect `/etc/cron.d/`, identify the configuration related to `bandit23`, and determine what command is being executed.

+The script used in this level is intentionally easy to read.
+If necessary, it can also be executed manually to observe the debug information it prints and better understand how it works.

 ## Commands Used